pyratemp

 </html>

-More small examples can be found in the pyratemp-docstrings (-> pydoc pyratemp).
+More small examples can be found in the pyratemp-docstring (-> pydoc pyratemp).

 3 Template syntax

-A template is a normal file, containing some special placeholders and control-structures.
+A template is a normal text file, containing some special placeholders and control-structures.

 Note that you can find several small examples in the pyratemp-docstring.